 Medicine Galleries Research Fellow, Science Museum

-I joined the Science Museum London as Medicine Galleries Research Fellow, conducting research and public engagement on human remains in museums.
+I joined the Science Museum London as Medicine Galleries Research Fellow (postdoc), conducting research and public engagement on human remains in museums, leading the museum's first public and academic programming on its human remains collection.

 Project Curator, ArtReach, Leicester Museum & Art Gallery

-curated the first relabeling at the museum with local refugees and asylum seekers, who produced 25 new labels.
+I curated the first relabeling at the museum with local refugees and asylum seekers, who produced 25 new labels.
 The exhibition run for 7 months, was recognized with the Future Leader Award at the University of Leicester and was the foundation for the creation of a new community gallery at the museum.
+The museum was subsequently awarded the Museum of Sanctuary accreditation.

 September 2014-August 2017

-I taught communication courses for researchers, especially using Twitter for your research.
-I was the Educator on a Twitter course for the 'Socially-Engaged practice' course at the School of Museum Studies by distance learning.
+I taught communication courses for researchers, especially using Twitter for academic research and outreach.
+I was an Educator for the 'Socially-Engaged practice' course at the School of Museum Studies by distance learning.

 July 2014-August 2014